KSchopmeyer/smipyping/notes/installation_notes.md

 6. Set up  configuration file (default smicli.ini) to define the database set up in 4 above. with mysql this requires knowing the database location, database name (our default is SMIStatus, mysql user, and mysql password).
-   For example, the following lines define a local mysql database  for smicli:
+   For example, the following lines define a local MySQL database for smicli:

 		[mysql]
 		#   Name of the database in the mysql database host.
 This db must be